 If you had a group of people editing the calendar then you should do one of two things:

-- Consider signing up for a Team plan - it will allow various members to edit the calendar and everyone will get notifications of edits made by others; also the Audit History Log will show exactly who made each edit.
+- Consider signing up for a Team plan - it will allow various members to edit the calendar and everyone will get notifications of edits made by others; also the Calendar Edit History will show exactly who made each edit.

 - If a Team plan isn't right for you, please contact Keep&Share support for other options to allow a number of people to edit your calendar without logging into the calendar account itself or if you have other public editing needs.